Lawlorsj01/ELKStack_Auto_Deployment/README.md

 2) Install both Elasticsearch and Kibana depending on the system.
 Ex: Ubuntu use dpkg -i, openSUSE use zypper, etc.

 3) Copy all files from this repo to /ELK_Files (Can be anywhere as long as its called ELK_Files and contains all files from this repo)

+4) Change all of the localhost in elasticsearch.yml and kibana.yml with your host IP

 4) Run Auto_Deploy_ELK.sh